MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-run-fabric-item-job.md

 1. Go to the Airflow UI and select the DAG you created.

-2. If you add the plugin, you'll see an external monitoring link.
+2. If you add the plugin, you see an external monitoring link.
 Click on it to navigate to the item run.
    :::image type="content" source="media/apache-airflow-jobs/view-apache-airflow-dags-external-link.png" lightbox="media/apache-airflow-jobs/view-apache-airflow-dags-external-link.png" alt-text="Screenshot to view Apache Airflow DAGs with external link.":::

 3. Xcom Integration: Trigger the DAG to view task outputs in the Xcom tab.